Ensure your Garage is Safe from Inside Out

 - Check your Manual Override Cord – If the power cuts out, you won’t be able to open or close your garage with the usual remote control.
 Check your manual override cord every now and then to make sure you’ll be able to securely park your car if power was to cut out one day.

 - Get Repairs and Maintenance ASAP – As soon as you notice issues with your garage door, get them fixed immediately.
-Leaving problems unattended will make your garage an easy target for criminals, potentially risking the thousands of dollars’ worth of property you’re storing inside.
+Leaving problems unattended will make your garage an easy target for criminals, potentially risking the thousands of dollars’ worth of the property you’re storing inside.

 - Keep your Children Safe – Ensure that garage door remotes are not within reach of children and that they know to never place their fingers in sections of the door.
 Loose items of clothing could also get jammed in sections of the garage door.